netvc/testing/draft-ietf-netvc-testing.md

 ## Bjontegaard

-The Bjontegaard rate difference, also known as BD-rate, allows the measurement of the bitrate reduction offered by a codec or codec feature, while maintaining the same quality as measured by an objective metric.
-This rate difference is calculated over a range of quality levels.
-In this document, the BD-rate between a reference and test codec is computed as follows:
+The Bjontegaard rate difference, also known as BD-rate, allows the measurement of the bitrate reduction offered by a codec or codec feature, while maintaining the same quality as measured by objective metrics.
+The rate change is computed as the average percent difference in rate over a range of qualities.
+Metric score ranges are not static - they are calculated either from a range of bitrates of the reference codec, or from quantizers of a third, reference codec.
+Given a reference codec, test codec, and ranges, BD-rate values are calculated as follows:

 - Rate/distortion points are calculated for the reference and test codec.
 There need to be enough points so that at least four points lie within the quality levels.
 - The rates are converted into log-rates.